maks-p/restaurant_sales_forecasting/README.md

 In 2018, the last full year of operations, the subject averaged nightly sales of $16,170, with a standard deviation of $2,606.

+All charts and scoring as of June 30th, 2019.

 ### Sales Distribution by Day
 ![sales_distribution](https://user-images.githubusercontent.com/42282874/61190509-415f8000-a66b-11e9-8852-1737822752c6.png)